 Is Curing HIV Like Curing Cancer?
 Probably, And It Will Be As Difficult

 HIV, also known as Human Immunodeficiency Virus, is a virus that is contracted through sexual contact or bodily fluids.
 It reduces the body’s ability to defend against illnesses.
 In other words, it weakens the immune system which is responsible for defending our bodies against all sorts of attacks.
-This virus is a dangerous one that doctors have been having trouble combatting for years now.
+This virus is a dangerous one that doctors have been having trouble combating for years now.

 We now have a treatment process in place to help those with HIV to maintain a normal lifestyle but it does not cure HIV.
 Instead, the current treatment option leaves the virus still present in the body.
 Ceasing treatment will cause symptoms to return.
-The timeframe in which treatment is started also determines how effective the treatment can be.
+The time frame in which treatment is started also determines how effective the treatment can be.

 Because of how difficult it has been to cure, HIV has been compared to curing cancer.
 This is for good reason and here is why.